google/travel-impact-model/README.md

 ## Model overview

+The TIM is a model[^5] designed to estimate GHG emissions generated from an aircraft transporting passengers with or without cargo from an origin to destination.
 For each flight, the TIM considers several factors, such as an estimate of the distance flown between the origin and destination airports, and the aircraft type being used for the route.
 Actual GHG emissions at flight time may vary depending on factors not known at modeling time, such as speed and altitude of the aircraft, the actual flight route, and weather conditions at the time of flight.

 ### Flight level emission estimates